Malvachiaro/CIP_Confidence_interval_plotter/README.md

 If you have any questions or encounter problems, visit our [support page](https://www.yourwebsite.com/support) or open an [issue](https://github.com/your-username/your-repo/issues) in the GitHub repository.

-## Contributing

-We welcome contributions!
-Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) guide for more details on how you can contribute to the project.

-Thank you for your support and happy coding!